Sckathach/subspace-rerouting/paper/main.typ

 = Related work <sec:related-work>

 == Jailbreaks
 Approaches to jailbreaking LLMs can be broadly categorized into gradient-based methods and interaction-based methods.
-Gradient-based methods typically specify a target output for a given prompt (e.g., "Sure, here is how to create a bomb:" as a target for "How to create a bomb?") and then optimize an adversarial suffix through backpropagation to increase the probability of the desired output.
+Gradient-based methods typically specify a target output for a given prompt (e.g., "Sure, here is how to create a bomb:" as a target for "How to create a bomb?") and then optimise an adversarial suffix through backpropagation to increase the probability of the desired output.
 The foundational algorithm in this category is the Greedy Coordinate Gradient (GCG) attack @zou_universal_2023, which has seen several improvements.
-AttnGCG @wang_attngcg_2024 incorporates attention scores in the loss function, while I-GCG @jia_improved_2024 and AmpleGCG @liao_amplegcg_2024 @kumar_amplegcg_2024, optimize token selection in the adversarial suffix by using an attack buffer.
+AttnGCG @wang_attngcg_2024 incorporates attention scores in the loss function, while I-GCG @jia_improved_2024 and AmpleGCG @liao_amplegcg_2024 @kumar_amplegcg_2024, optimise token selection in the adversarial suffix by using an attack buffer.

-Interaction-based methods operate without access to the model's gradients, either through manualcrafting @schulhoff_ignore_2024 @wang_hidden_2024 or with automated approaches like genetic algorithms @liu_autodan_2024 and attacker LLMsthat discuss with the target LLM to find a scenario where the target model accepts to answer @chao_jailbreaking_2024 @mehrotra_tree_2023.
+Interaction-based methods operate without access to the model's gradients, either through manualcrafting @schulhoff_ignore_2024 @wang_hidden_2024 or with automated approaches like genetic algorithms @liu_autodan_2024 and attacker LLMs which discuss with the target LLM to find a scenario where the target model accepts to answer @chao_jailbreaking_2024 @mehrotra_tree_2023.
 While newer models are becoming more resistant to these simple attacks @sheshadri_latent_2024, multi-turn approaches remain highly effective @li_llm_2024.
 For instance, the Crescendo attack @russinovich_great_2024 adapts its conversation strategybased on the target's responses while maintaining stealth.

 Some algorithms combine existing attacks with reinforcement learning to achieve even better results.
 For instance, AdvPrompter @paulus_advprompter_2024, a gradient-based white-box attack, trains an attacker model to generate adversarial suffixes with low perplexity to avoid being detected, as suffixes produced via optimisation are often gibberish, which makes them vulnerable to perplexity defenses @jain_baseline_2023.
 An example of black-box attack with reinforcement learning is the xJailbreak attack @lee_xjailbreak_2025, which uses the representation space of a white-box model to guide the optimisation.